 Celebrating Halloween in Paris in 2019

-For the Adults: Try dressing up and hitting a Halloween party at one of the city's clubs this year.
-See this list of 2017 Halloween parties in Paris range from a Halloween party at the Aquarium to costumed dancing at the Nouveau Casino.
+Adults can have fun too.
+Try dressing up and hitting a Halloween party at one of the city's clubs this year.
+2018 Halloween parties in Paris range from a Halloween party at the Aquarium to costumed dancing at the Nouveau Casino.
 The list is in French, but try not to be daunted-- you can click on the event title for locations and contact details.
-You can also use Google Translate if necessary.
+You can also use Google Translate.